Saelyos/MeanMax/README.md

 ## Other improvements
 During the last hours, I tried to change the magic numbers and a lot of other things in my evaluation function but nothing really worked (my final magic numbers are basically the same as the one in my first fitness function!).
 The only two improvements are:
--	Instead of focusing the closest reaper, my doof focus the reaper of the player I am focusing.
+-	Instead of focusing the closest reaper, my doof focuses the reaper of the player I am focusing.
--	Instead of targeting the reaper directly, the doof targets the closest wreck from the reaper in order to bloc him.
+-	Instead of targeting the reaper directly, the doof targets the closest wreck to the reaper in order to block him.

 The other players made a lot of progress during Sunday night and I finished 4th in a very close battle for the top!

 ## Final thoughts:
 Once again, a really good contest, maybe complex for beginners but the theme was good and we were really playing a game corresponding to the theme :)
 About 1v1v1, I think I prefer 1v1 because you have a better control of the outcome of a game.
 However:
--	this was really well implemented with a good map, and there wasn’t a mix of 1v1 and 1v1v1 which is would have forced us to do multiple strategies.
+-	this was really well implemented with a good map, and there wasn’t a mix of 1v1 and 1v1v1 which would have forced us to do multiple strategies.
 -	All the recent contests were 1v1 contests so that’s nice to change.
 -	It contributes to having a chaotic game in the Mad Max theme!